 Driver Fatigue is the Common Cause for Crashes in Santa Ana

 Driver fatigue is often a prominent factor of devastating commercial truck accidents.
 There are a number of studies that have found that drivers in commercial trucking, especially truck drivers, who travel long distances often under pressure to deliver their freight under deadline, are sleep-deprived.

 Truck drivers who are sleepy or fatigued are more likely to cause a crash, according to studies conducted by the Insurance Institute for Highway Safety (IIHS).
 Their research found that truck drivers who are behind the wheel for more than eight hours have a twofold increase in crash risk.
 IIHS also found that truck drivers reporting hours-of-service violations are more likely to report having fallen asleep behind the wheel during the past month.

 The most common reason why drivers may falsify HOS logs or violate HOS laws is when they are given unrealistic deadlines for delivery.
 Trucking companies may turn a blind eye to these violations because they are focused on their profits.
 The quicker the delivery and the more deliveries made, the more money they make.
 Profits are not usually the only motive.

 When a person is injured or killed as a result of a truck accident caused by driver fatigue, both the driver and his or her employer can be held liable for the injuries or wrongful death.
 It is often the occupants of the smaller vehicle who get significantly injured in large truck accidents.

-If you have been injured in an accident involving a large truck and you believe you have a personal injury claim, please Call 949-203-3814
+If you have been injured in an accident involving a large truck and you believe you have a personal injury claim, please Call 949-203-3814 for a Free Consultation.